linuxserver/docker-quassel-core/README.md

 [Quassel IRC](http://quassel-irc.org/) is a modern, cross-platform, distributed IRC client, meaning that one (or multiple) client(s) can attach to and detach from a central core.

 This container handles the IRC connection (quasselcore) and requires a desktop client (quasselclient) to be used and configured.
-It is designed to always on and will keep you present in IRC even when your clients cannot be online.
+It is designed to be always on and will keep your identity present in IRC even when your clients cannot be online.
+Backlog (history) is downloaded by your client upon reconnection allowing infinite scrollback through time.

 ![](http://bugs.quassel-irc.org/attachments/download/111/distributed.png)